Washer Refusing To Spin? Get It Spinning In 11 Easy Steps

 • Check the pump and filter: The drain pump is usually a small, motorized component with an attached filter or screen.
 Inspect the pump and filter for any debris or damage, and clear any obstructions as necessary.

-#3: Check Suspension Rods, Shocks, or Dampers:
+#4 Check Suspension Rods, Shocks, or Dampers

-• Inspect for wear or damage: Check the suspension rods, shocks, or dampers for any visible signs of wear, damage, or leakage.
+Once you’ve located the suspension components, check for visible signs of wear, damage, or leakage.
 Replace any faulty components as needed.

-#4: Inspect the Lid Switch
+#5 Inspect the Lid Switch

-Unplug the washer from the power outlet for safety.
-The lid switch is usually under the washer’s top panel or near the door hinge on top-loading washers.
-To access it, consult your tech service manual for specific instructions on removing the top panel or accessing the lid switch.
+To inspect the lid switch, please unplug the washer from the power outlet for safety and locate the switch, usually under the washer’s top panel or near the door hinge on top-loading washers.
+To access it, consult your tech service manual for instructions on removing the top panel or accessing the lid switch.

 Once you’ve found the switch, it should look like a small plastic or metal component with a prong or lever sticking out, which gets pressed down when the lid is closed.